lizmat/articles/dont-fear-the-grepper-2.md

 # Don't fear the grepper!
 (2)

 This blog post is a follow-up on [Don't fear the grepper!
-(Part 1)](https://dev.to/lizmat/dont-fear-the-grepper-1-1k3e), recommended to read first if you haven't already.
+(1)](https://dev.to/lizmat/dont-fear-the-grepper-1-1k3e), recommended to read first if you haven't already.

 ## A confession